July 15, 2024 by Bojana Krstic

 Should You Delete Emails (and When)?

 Gmail alone gives its users over 15 gigabytes of storage space before their inbox gets full.
-That’s enough room for 4 full length, 1080p movies.
+That’s enough room for four full-length 1080p movies.

 In other words, if you use your email like most of us do — to store text-based messages along with some small attachments — you will have to work very hard to fill your email account.

-Even after the introduction of folder structure, which allows us to organize and save important emails in specific locations for later use, there are still some emails we feel pressured to delete.
+Even after the introduction of folder structure, which allows us to organize and save important emails in specific locations for later use, we still feel pressured to delete some emails.

-When you delete an email, it gets moved to a trash folder, where it usually gets deleted after a period of time automatically (eg. in Gmail, this period is 30 days) and is no longer accessible or retrievable.
+When you delete an email, it gets moved to a trash folder, where it is usually deleted after a period of time automatically (e.g., in Gmail, this period is 30 days) and is no longer accessible or retrievable.

-And another thing to bear in mind here is the storage space issue–when you move emails to a trash folder, they will still continue to take up space until you empty the trash folder.
+Another thing to bear in mind here is the storage space issue — when you move emails to the trash folder, they will still take up space until you empty the trash folder.

 Double-deletion is when you delete an email message from your inbox and then immediately delete it from the trash folder as well.

-To many people, double-deletion of email is an everyday occurrence as some organizations still impose mailbox size limits to stop employee mailboxes from getting out of hand and causing performance issues on the email system.
+This is an everyday occurrence, as some organizations still impose mailbox size limits to stop employee mailboxes from getting out of hand and causing performance issues on the email system.

-But a recent lawsuit threw a curve ball at this when it came to light that certain employees tried to cover up illicit communications by instructing each other to double-delete the emails in question.
+However, a recent lawsuit threw a curveball at this when it came to light that certain employees tried to cover up illicit communications by instructing each other to double-delete the emails in question.

-The lawsuit was based around the allegation that they “took steps to conceal their communications with one another” by hard deleting the incriminatory emails.
+The lawsuit was based on the allegation that they “took steps to conceal their communications with one another” by hard-deleting the incriminatory emails.

-The crazy thing about this is that double deletion of emails is not illegal as long as there’s no duty or regulation to preserve it.
+It’s worth mentioning that double-deleting emails is not illegal as long as there’s no duty or regulation mandating their preservation.

-In summary, although double-deletion may not always be illegal, there is a definite grey area that can lead to major ramifications if litigation arises.
+In summary, although double-deletion may not always be illegal, a definite gray area can lead to major ramifications if litigation arises.

-What if the inbox we’re talking about is your company inbox where you receive all kinds of business-critical information that you often need to refer to or that mustn’t be compromised in any way?
+But what if the inbox we’re talking about is your company inbox, where you receive all kinds of business-critical information that you often need to refer to or that mustn’t be compromised in any way?

-What if you work in a public company that must maintain compliance with Sarbanes-Oxley and preserve all digital communications (email included) for 5 or more years?
+Or, what if you work in a public company that must maintain compliance with Sarbanes-Oxley and preserve all digital communications (email included) for five or more years?

 What Is Email Archiving?

-Email archiving is the automated process during which all incoming, outgoing and internal emails in an organization are captured, indexed, deduplicated and archived either in a cloud environment or on an in-house appliance.
+Email archiving is an automated process during which all incoming, outgoing, and internal emails in an organization are captured, indexed, deduplicated, and archived either in a cloud environment or on an in-house appliance.

-In short, email archiving is used for preserving your emails and helping you manage your records in a more efficient way.
+In short, email archiving preserves emails and helps you manage your records more efficiently.

-• ensure email backup in case of a disaster, thus ensuring continuity of your business
+• Ensure email backup in case of a disaster to maintain the continuity of your business

 Email archiving is the perfect way to deal with emails containing private and sensitive information.